teresa-chow/guides-and-manuals/markdown.md

 <details>
   <summary><h3>Quoting code</h3></summary>

-  > You can both quote inline code within two single backticks, knowing that the text within them won't be formatted; or create code blocks using triple backticks.
-When using the latter, you can also enable syntax highlighting by adding an optional language identifier.
+  > You can both quote inline code within two `single backticks`, knowing that the text within them won't be formatted; or create code blocks using `triple backticks`.
+When using the latter, you can also enable syntax highlighting by adding an optional `language identifier`.

   **Inline quoted code**